 The resource rent calculations show that the values for agricultural production (a) are relatively low and sometimes negative, and (b) fluctuate significantly over the years.
-This is because the estimate of the resource rent is highly sensitive to assumptions, errors and uncertainties in the underlying information.
+This is because the estimate of the resource rent is highly sensitive to assumptions, fluctuations in crop production and prices as the result of specific weather conditions, pests and market conditions, errors and uncertainties in the underlying information.
 The resource rent method calculates a residual, equal to the difference between total revenues and total costs plus normal returns.
 Errors and uncertainties pertaining to each individual item in the calculation accumulate and affect the overall estimate of the resource rent.
 Furthermore, this method is sensitive to price changes.
 Any difference in price changes between revenues (agricultural products) and costs (wages, energy, materials) will affect the estimated resource rent.
 A practical drawback of the resource rent method is that the national accounts data, needed for the calculations, are not available at a subnational level, thereby precluding any regional breakdowns.
 In all, we conclude that the resource rent method is not suitable to value the ecosystem services crop production and fodder production in the Netherlands.

 The value of land as recorded in the SNA asset account for the total economy can provide a useful comparison point with respect to the value of ecosystem assets (SEEA EEA, 6.66).
 The value of agricultural land incorporates many ecosystem services, at least with regard to those ecosystem services contributing to benefits that are within the scope of the SNA production boundary.
 When a farmer buys or leases land to grow crops, the price reflects the potential to grow crops as a function of the ecosystem characteristics of the area, such as acreage, soil fertility, and hydrological properties.
-Therefore, the user costs of land (i.e. capital services) that can be derived from the land values or lease price of the land reflects the value of the relevant ecosystem services provided by the land.
+Therefore, the user costs of land (i.e. capital services), that can be derived from the land values or lease price of the land, reflects the value of the relevant ecosystem services provided by the land, possibly including the contribution of adjacent ecosystems that provide services such as pollination.